 The Information & eGovernment Authority’s Capacity Building Department carries-out the training mechanism to build capacity amongst various society segments - individuals and government, in addition to providing the ICT infrastructure to various Non-governmental organizations (NGOs).

 We are pleased to receive your suggestions and ideas in order to enable us to improve the performance of the eGovernment in the Kingdom of Bahrain.
-You can write to us via the e-mail firstname.lastname@example.org or via Fax +973 17 388 338, and we will do our part to study these ideas and proposals and evaluate the possibility and feasibility of their application.
+You can connect with us through the National Suggestions & Complaint System Tawasul, or you can write to us via the e-mail firstname.lastname@example.org or via Fax +973 17 388 338, and we will do our part to study these ideas and proposals and evaluate the possibility and feasibility of their application.

 You can also follow our latest developments and news, or communicate with us via the social networking channels through Information & eGovernment Authority accounts on Facebook, Instagram and Twitter, in addition to our video channel on " YouTube ".
 We welcome your contributions and joining us on our social media handle @iGABahrain.